Godzilla vs. the …Um… Downloading Rock?

 The movie starts out strong enough with a couple of brilliant scenes that ape both Twister and Jurassic Park.
 You got to love them Godzilla tornado chasers and when the big guy himself blocks a tunnel and breathes on the windshield; it is the pinnacle of Godzilla film-making.

 It is all downhill from there.
-For one thing Godzilla himself disappears from the movie.
-He is replaced by a pet rock.
+Godzilla himself disappears from the movie.
+A pet rock replaces him.
 Yes, an inanimate object.
 The fidget factor is high.
 Add in subplots you couldn’t care less about and characters more irritating than anything else and I would excuse you for reaching for the fast-forward button.
 (Much easier at home than in the theater)

 Godzilla reappears and the rock, which has planted itself on top of a building and is apparently downloading all the contents of Tokyo’s computers, shows its true colors as an alien that resembles of all things “that American Godzilla”.
 Godzilla doesn’t stand by and lets some illegal alien destroy Tokyo.
 No way some union busting scab will muscle in on big greens action.
 Destroying Tokyo is Godzilla’s personal gig.